-- The CCSE can be taken after completion of the fifth core rotation. - The total number of attempts to achieve a qualifying score on the CCSE will be limited to five, subject to the time limits set forth in AUA's policy for making SAP, as stated in AUA's Student Handbook.
-Students must achieve a qualifying score of 222 on any of their first three attempts or, if they have not achieved a qualifying score on any of their first three attempts, a 231 for the remaining two attempts. - Students who fail to secure a qualifying score within those five attempts or within the time limits for making SAP, as set forth in AUA's Student Handbook, are subject to dismissal. - Students must sit Step 2 CK within 2 months of achieving a qualifying score on the CCSE.
+- The CCSE can be taken after completion of the fifth core rotation. - The total number of attempts to achieve a qualifying score on the CCSE will be limited to five, subject to the time limits set forth in AUA's policy for making SAP (please refer to SAP section).
+Students must achieve a qualifying score of 222 on any of their first three attempts or, if they have not achieved a qualifying score on any of their first three attempts, a 231 for the remaining two attempts. - Students who fail to secure a qualifying score within those five attempts or within the time limits for making SAP are subject to dismissal. - Students must sit Step 2 CK within 2 months of achieving a qualifying score on the CCSE.
 No extension requests on Step 2 CK testing windows will be approved.
-Students who fail to sit the Step 2 CK within this 2-month window will be required to retake the

-CCSE before they will be certified again for Step 2 CK.
+Students who fail to sit the Step 2 CK within this 2-month window will be required to retake the CCSE before they will be certified again for Step 2 CK.
 Please note that in that case, the total number of attempts cannot exceed five, which includes any previous attempts.
 The requalifying score will be 231 regardless of number of attempts remaining.